abrasive/shairport/README.md

 "Corrections" is the number of frame insertions plus the number of frame deletions (i.e. the total number of corrections), given as a moving average in parts per million.
 The closer this is to the absolute value of the drift, the fewer "unnecessary" corrections that are being made.

 For reference, a drift of one second per day is approximately 11.57 ppm.
 Left uncorrected, even a drift this small between two audio outputs will be audible after a short time.
-The above sample is from a second-generation iPod driving a Raspberry Pi which is connected over Ethernet.
+The above sample is from a second-generation iPod driving the Raspberry Pi which is connected over Ethernet.

 It's not unusual to have resend requests, late packets and even missing packets if some part of the connection to the Shairport Sync device is over WiFi.
 Sometimes late packets can be asked for and received multiple times.
-Sometimes late packets are sent and arrive too late, but have already been sent, so weren't needed anyway...
+Sometimes late packets are sent and arrive too late, but have already been sent and received in time, so weren't needed anyway...

 "min DAC queue size" is the minimum size the queue of samples in the output device's hardware buffer was measured at.
 It is meant to stand at 0.15 seconds = 6,615 samples, and will go low if the processor is very busy.
 If it goes below about 2,000 then it's a sign that the processor can't really keep up.